scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 \end{aligned}
 $$

-The initial conditions will determine what equilibrium is arrived at but they do not affect the existence of the equilibria.
+The initial conditions will determine the equilibrium but they do not affect the existence of the equilibria.
 Furthermore, the two equations we have set to 0 are equivalent^[Although we expressed this model as a function of two state variables $H$ and $S$, it only has one independent state variable.
-Given the fixed population size, you know the value of $H$ given $S$ and vice versa.] so we can simplify these equations to simply be:
+Given the fixed population size, you know the value of $H$ given $S$ and vice versa.].
+We can simplify these equations to:

 $$
 0 = \alpha \times H \times S
 $$

 Simple inspection reveals that this equation is true if and only if either $H=0$, $S=0$, or $\alpha=0$.
 Thus we have mathematically shown that our equilibria are either when everyone is sick or everyone is healthy (or there is no infection whatsoever).
-Granted this is a trivial conclusion for this model and we stated it earlier.
-However, for more complex models this type of analysis can be very useful and will often reveal that equilibria are functions of the different parameter values in the model and they may enable you to explicitly determine how the equilibria changes as the model configuration changes.
+As we said earlier, this is a trivial conclusion for this model.
+However, for more complex models this type of analysis can be very useful and will often reveal that equilibria are functions of the different parameter values in the model.
+They may enable you to explicitly determine how the equilibria changes as the model configuration changes.

 Let's try a more complex example.
-Remember the predator prey model from earlier?
+Remember the predator-prey model from earlier?
 We had the following set of equations to simulate the relationship between a moose and wolf population:

 $$ \frac{dM}{dt} = \alpha \times M - \beta \times M \times W $$
 $$ \frac{dW}{dt} = \gamma \times M \times W - \delta \times W  $$

-Let's determine what the equilibrium values are for this model.
+Let's determine the equilibrium values for this model.
 As before, we start by setting the derivatives to 0:

 $$ 0 = \alpha \times M - \beta \times M \times W $$
 $$ 0 = \gamma \times M \times W - \delta \times W $$

 Solving this set of equations is more difficult than for the disease model.
-However a little bit of algebra reveals two solutions.
-One when $M=0$ and $W=0$ (there are no animals at all), and the second when $M=\delta/\gamma$ and $W=\alpha/\beta$.
-This is an example of where the equilibrium location depends on the values of the model parameters.
+However, a little bit of algebra reveals two solutions.
+The first is when $M=0$ and $W=0$ (there are no animals at all), and the second is when $M=\delta/\gamma$ and $W=\alpha/\beta$.
+This illustrates the dependency of the equilibrium location on the values of the model parameters.

 ~ Exercise
 Find the equilibrium points for the system: